The Toronto Maple Leafs ended their three-game losing streak against the Tampa Bay Lightning with Morgan Rielly bringing a calming influence.

 There was some reason for optimism with Morgan Rielly returning to the lineup.
 It’s no secret his presence was sorely missed especially with Jake Muzzin also out especially off the ice when you hear him talk about what gets the team in trouble defensively.

-“If we’re able to break out clean and quick and create speed that way, it just seems to be smoother for us,” Rielly told Sportsnet’s Chris Johnston.
-“It’s when we go back for pucks and we get beat back to pucks and we lose races and don’t break out clean that’s when we tend to get hemmed in a little bit.
+"“If we’re able to break out clean and quick and create speed that way, it just seems to be smoother for us,” Rielly told Sportsnet’s Chris Johnston.
+“It’s when we go back for pucks and we get beat back to pucks and we lose races and don’t break out clean that’s when we tend to get hemmed in a little bit.“So I think that if we focus on the smaller things and really execute them, it creates more opportunities for us to move the puck forward with some speed, some confidence.”"

 Rielly has always had a grasp of what makes the Leafs successful and what gets the team in trouble and while he wasn’t performing at the level he’s capable of, he gets to turn it around in the most crucial stretch of the season.